amondnet/orchestrate-java-client/www/source/querying.html.md

 ```

 This type of store operation is very useful in high write concurrency
- environments, it provides a pre-condition that must be `true` for the store
+ environments.
+It provides a pre-condition that must be `true` for the store
  operation to succeed.

 #### <a name="server-generated-keys"></a> Store with Server-Generated Keys